 Other experts, such as independent economist Robyn Allan, have demonstrated the faulty calculations behind the ‘need for new pipelines’ myth.

 While the construction of new pipelines will mean more carbon emissions, Trudeau said Alberta’s climate change plan, which caps oilsands emissions at 100 megatonnes is the key to Canada’s climate action.

 Alberta has yet to demonstrate how it will fit existing oilsands projects, proposed and approved, into the 100 megatonne cap.

-The Trans Mountain pipeline review process excluded consideration upstream climate impacts of the pipeline with the National Energy Board, Canada’s federal pipeline regulator, arguing such concerns fall outside the scope of a federal environmental assessment.
+The Trans Mountain pipeline review process excluded consideration of upstream climate impacts of the pipeline.
+The National Energy Board, Canada’s federal pipeline regulator, argued such concerns fell outside the scope of a federal environmental assessment.

-On the election circuit Justin Trudeau promised to revamp Canada’s pipeline assessment process and promised to put Trans Mountain through a more robust review once elected.
-The federal government backed down from that promise months after being elected.
+On the election trail Trudeau promised to revamp Canada’s pipeline assessment process and promised to put Trans Mountain through a more robust review if elected.
+The federal government has since backed down from that promise.